 MCYM short courses offer quality training for personal, ministerial and professional development

 This course will cover basic skills in chaplaincy and key aspects of chaplaincy, including religious, spiritual and pastoral care in a range of contexts of school, college, young offenders and hospital .
 It will consider the history and theological basis of chaplaincy and engage in exploring various models of chaplaincy from a theoretical and practical perspective.
-We will use a range of interactive learning approaches to reflect on chaplaincy in context and develop skills relevant to ministry with.
+We will use a range of interactive learning approaches to reflect on chaplaincy in context and develop skills relevant to ministry within a chaplaincy setting.

 This course considers the role of RE in the school curriculum, its cultural and theology issues and its impact upon the emotional and spiritual development of young people.
 It considers the history of RE, curriculum content, policy issues and the place of RE within schools.
 It explores the role of the school and the youth and community worker within the RE curriculum.